PrincessG/Gilbert_et_al_2018/README.md

 PS Gilbert
 __________________________________________

-# Hello!
-These are instructions from beginning to end for Signal Noise calculations!
+# Instructions from beginning to end for Signal Noise calculations!
-First Run PI on the nexus alignment files of your choice.
+1. Run PI on the nexus alignment files of your choice.

 To do this , navigate to the directory where each nexus.rates file live and see below:

 # Choosing UCEs of Interest